Recognizing Canadian Museum Volunteers

 Each nominee will be assessed against the following:

-- Value: Nominee contributed a valued service to the museum and the community.
+- Value: Nominee exercised an important service to the museum and the community.

 - Innovation: Nominee initiated new programs or activities and used new methods to solve problems.